RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 ### Data Analysis Results

-The data has been rounded to two significant figures to help with presentation.
+The data has been rounded to two decimal points to help with presentation.

 #### Pile 1